Transports Week In Review - Activity Declines During The Pre-Christmas Week

 Source: Yahoo!
 Finance

-Year-to-date, YTD the spread between the SPDR S&P Transportation ETF and the S&P 500 decreased from last week with transports leading by 17.4 percentage points.
-The S&P 500 improved by 30 basis points, bps to 10.8 percent YTD; while the SPDR S&P Transportation ETF improved by 20 bps to 28.2 percent YTD.
+Year-to-date, the spread between the SPDR S&P Transportation ETF and the S&P 500 decreased from last week, with transports leading by 17.4 percentage points.
+The S&P 500 improved by 30 basis points to 10.8 percent YTD; while the SPDR S&P Transportation ETF improved by 20 bps to 28.2 percent YTD.

 Performance for this past week was mostly muted as both transports and broader market indices displayed marginal improvement.
 Trading was light as the week progressed due to Christmas, and next week may experience similar activity.